Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 Most communication failures happen under deadline pressure.
 A structured workflow reduces risk and improves response quality quickly.

-Grammarly Limitations Non-Native Speakers Should Know
+What Grammarly Limitations Should Non-Native Speakers Know?

 Grammarly is a language tool, not a communication strategist, and understanding its blind spots prevents you from over-relying on it.
 The first major limitation is that it does not understand company politics or relationship dynamics.
 If you are writing a sensitive email to a stakeholder who was recently passed over for a promotion, Grammarly cannot tell you to soften your tone further or avoid certain phrases that might feel dismissive in that context.
 It treats every recipient the same, which means you still need human judgment for politically charged communication.